Print This Bible Study

 It is in this realm where one finds the meat and strong meat pertaining to resurrection and judgment awaiting Christians; and it is also in this realm where one finds the end or goal of all that which is referred to through the triad of doctrinal teaching delineated in Hebrews 6:1, 2.

 Hebrews 6:3 introduces the heart of the third of the five major warnings in Hebrews (6:4-6).
-Verses one and two form the connection for that which proceeded with that which follows.
-Then the third verse provides an additional connecting thought, which carries one directly into the heart of the warning itself.
+Verses one and two form the connection for that which preceded with that which follows.
+Then verse three provides an additional connecting thought, which carries one directly into the heart of the warning itself.

 And that is exactly the case, with the warning itself answering the question, "Why?"